noamanahmed/LEMP/README.md

 - Mail Server Setup (A complete alternative to iRedMail Setup)
 - ELK Stack (Elasticsearch Logstash Kibana)
 - Server Hardening
+- Reducing Disk Usage for Jailed Users
+- Pushing backups to offsite storage as object storage etc

 ## In Future
 - Prometheus (Netdata can be used for the timebeing)